aazibch/taskmanager/README.md

 This project allows users to keep track of their tasks.

+## Demo

+The demo can be accessed at https://aazibch.github.io/taskmanager/.

 ## Details

 For a textarea element that expands according to the length of the its content, I used the [react-textarea-autosize](https://www.npmjs.com/package/react-textarea-autosize) package.